Aryamanraj/musicNFTReactApp/README.md

    - Mint the NFT using the provided music metadata.
    - View the total number of minted NFTs and details about the last minted NFT.

+## License

-Feel free to modify the content or structure of the README to suit your project's needs.
+The Music NFT React App is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute the game as per the terms of the license.

+## Contributing

+Contributions are welcome!
+If you have any ideas, suggestions, or bug reports, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/Aryamanraj/musicNFTReactApp).

+When contributing to the Music NFT React App, please ensure that your code follows the existing coding style and conventions.
+Provide clear and concise explanations of the changes you've made and test your modifications thoroughly.